 What is the Amador Community Foundation?

-The Amador Community Foundation is a tax-exempt, independent, publicly supported, philanthropic organization established and operated as a permanent collection of endowed funds for the long-term benefit of a defined geographic area.
+The Amador Community Foundation is a publicly supported tax exempt 501©3 organization.
+We use donated funds to support all areas of the local nonprofit community.
+We are established and operated as a permanent collection of endowed funds and spendable funds for the long-term benefit of Amador County.

 To whom is the Amador Community Foundation accountable?